SpikeHD/TwitchPlaysAnything/README.md

 ```

 ### keyHolds
-Works the exact same as `keys`, except you can apply a time for the key to be held.
+Works the exact same as `keys`, except you can apply a time for the key to be held (or for it to be toggled on/off).

 Examples:
 ```js